CSCMe/elective_leagues_expanded/README.md

 AI can also partner with potential allies (NAPs and close relatives) and effective allies (friends and tributaries).
 In all cases, opinion must be at least 26.

+This version of the mod is an edit of jruderman's [Elective Leagues](https://github.com/gavelkind/elective_leagues) made with his permission.

 You can download it on [Steam](https://steamcommunity.com/sharedfiles/filedetails/?id=2211041200)